-10.1 If the Participant wishes to cancel following the payment of any of the Fees the Participant must notify the Company by email using the same email address that was registered with the Company through the registration process (“Cancellation Request”).
+10.1 If the Participant wishes to cancel following the payment of any of the Fees the Participant must notify the Company by email using the same email address that was registered with the Company through the registration process.

-10.2 Subject to Clause 10.3, the Participant agrees and acknowledges that the Deposit and the Second Payment to the Company are non-refundable.
+10.2 Subject to Clause 10.3 and 4.11, the Participant agrees and acknowledges that the Deposit and the Second Payment to the Company are non-refundable.

-10.4 The Participant agrees and acknowledges that if a Cancellation Request has been made following the approval of the DS 2019, the Participant accepts and acknowledges that the Total Fee is non-refundable and the Participant hereby revokes any rights of refund or reimbursement from the Company in respect of the Total Fee.
+10.4 The Participant agrees and acknowledges that if a Cancellation Request has been made following the issuance of the DS 2019, the Participant accepts and acknowledges that 50% of the Total Fee is non-refundable and the Participant hereby revokes any rights of refund or reimbursement from the Company in respect of 50% of the Total Fee.

-11.1 The Company reserves the right to cancel the Participant’s application or involvement in the Programme should the Participant breach any of these Terms and Conditions or should the Company receive a recommendation by the U.S. Sponsor to cancel the Participant’s application or involvement in the Programme.
+11.1 The Company reserves the right to cancel the Participant’s application or involvement in the Program should the Participant breach any of these Terms and Conditions or should the Company receive a recommendation by the U.S. Sponsor to cancel the Participant’s application or involvement in the Program.

-11.4 If the Programme is cancelled by reason of Force Majeure, the Company will make reasonable efforts to offer the Participant a place on the next available Programme subject always to the Participant’s continuing eligibility for a J-1 Visa.
-Any Fees paid will be deferred to the next available Programme.
+11.4 Subject to Clause 11.6 and the Company’s right to cancel, if the Program is cancelled by reason of Force Majeure, the Company will make reasonable efforts to offer the Participant a place on the next available Program subject always to the Participant’s continuing eligibility for a J-1 Visa.
+Any Fees paid will be deferred to the next available Program.
 Please note the deferred payments will be subject to any changes made to these Terms and Conditions including but not limited to any increase in the Fees or any additional obligations of the Participant.

-11.6 Where Force Majeure continues for a period of two months or longer, the Company shall be entitled to terminate these Terms and Conditions.
+11.6 Where Force Majeure continues for a period of two months or longer from the date of the conclusion of the contract, the Company shall be entitled to terminate these Terms and Conditions.

 These Terms and Conditions constitute the entire understanding of the parties with respect to the matters contained herein and supersedes any previous written or oral agreement between the parties.
 Except for changes required by the U.S. Department of State or any other government agency with authority over J1 Ireland or the J-1 Visa, these Terms and Conditions may only be altered or amended in writing by J1 Ireland and any such amendments will be effective immediately.